quibbious/SlowPaceNote/README.md

 # What is This?

-Its a python project I'm working on to write pacenotes faster for computer games like DIRT 2.0 .
+I'm working on a python project to write pace notes faster for computer games like DIRT 2.0.

 # Why?